-The Workgroup convened seven times between September 2017 and November 2018 to discuss the perceived issue, detail the scope of the proposed defect, devise potential solutions, assess the proposal in terms of the Applicable CUSC Objectives and review the responses to the Workgroup Consultation.
+The Workgroup convened seven times between September 2017 and November 2018 to discuss the perceived issue, detail the scope of the proposed defect, devise potential solutions and assess the proposal in terms of the Applicable CUSC Objectives.

-The Proposer presented the defect that they had identified in the CMP285 Proposal and through discussions at the Workgroup meetings, has amended the original proposed solution to either remove an aspect or tweak it.
+The Proposer presented the defect that they had identified in the CMP285 Proposal and through discussions at the Workgroup meetings, have amended the original proposed solution to either remove an aspect or tweak it.
 These changes are detailed below.